HISTORY: THE STORY OF HUMANITY

 Why do I have to learn history?
 What’s it got to do with me?

-As an American History teacher, I was often asked these questions by my students.
-They got bored digging around in the past and more often than not, failed to make the vital connections between history and the present.
+Questions my American history students often ask.
+They found digging around in the past boring.
+More often than not, they failed to make the vital connections between history and the present.
+I knew relating the story of humanity to their own stories would help them make that connection.

 American History is our worst subject.
 Our students do not know who they are as Americans.